NikitaKovaljov/Heroku-Nmap/README.md

 ## Limitations

-- Heroku using containers to build apps, thus using sudo arguments for nmap is not allowed, but you always can try to escalate privileges and get root shell.
+- Heroku using containers to build apps, thus using sudo arguments for nmap is not allowed.
+- As an option, you can use this link to "fake sudo" [FAKESUDO], but I didnt test it.

 ## License
 MIT